 Furthermore, the assumption by the Roe Court that abortion was freely and legally available, even in the early part of the nineteenth century, simply ignores reality.
-As Professor Joseph W. Dellapenna has demonstrated, the primitive state of medical technology made abortion prior to 1780 "tantamount to suicide."
-Dellapenna, "Abortion and the Law: Blackmun's Distortion of the Historical Record," in Abortion and the Constitution 137, 148 (D. Horan, E. Grant & P. Cunningham eds.
+As Professor Joseph W. Dellapenna has demonstrated, the primitive state of medical technology meant that, prior to the late eighteenth century, abortion techniques were either ineffective or so dangerous as to be practically suicidal.
+Dellapenna, The History of Abortion: Technology, Morality, and Law, 40 U. Pitt.
+L. Rev. 359, 371-76 (1979).6 Thus, while abortion was indeed unlawful at common law, prosecutions were infrequent because they were unnecessary.
+Dellapenna, "Abortion and the Law," in Abortion and the Constitution 137, 146 (D. Horan, E. Grant & P. Cunningham eds.
 1987).
-Thus, while abortion was indeed unlawful at common law, prosecutions were infrequent because they were unnecessary.
-Id. at 146.